-We’ve already shortly mentioned pros and cons of Zagreb Airport car rental vs car rental downtown Zagreb.
+We’ve already shortly mentioned the pros and cons of Zagreb Airport car rental vs car rental in downtown Zagreb.

-At Zagreb airport you’ll find over 20 different car rental companies.
-So, you can easily shop for your car rental Zagreb.
-In that aspect Zagreb airport is the best and the most convenient place to rent a car Zagreb Croatia.
+At Zagreb airport, you’ll find over 20 different car rental companies.
+So, you can easily shop for your car rental in Zagreb.
+In that aspect, Zagreb airport is the best and the most convenient place to rent a car in Zagreb Croatia.

-As for car rental pick up locations in downtown Zagreb, you’ll find car rental companies scattered throughout town.
+As for car rental pick-up locations in downtown Zagreb, you’ll find car rental companies scattered throughout the town.
 Some of them don’t even have a downtown branch office.

 One way-fee: Picking the car up in Zagreb and dropping it off in Split or Dubrovnik

-Many visitors to Croatia pick up rental car in Zagreb but decide to drop it off in Split or Dubrovnik.
-Whether they fly back home from these destinations or they decide to fly back to Zagreb instead of driving, they need to deal with different pick up and drop off location.
+Many visitors to Croatia pick up rental cars in Zagreb but decide to drop them off in Split or Dubrovnik.
+Whether they fly back home from these destinations or they decide to fly back to Zagreb instead of driving, they need to deal with different pick-up and drop-off locations.

-The solution to this problem is simple as all car rentals Zagreb have branch offices in all major tourist destinations, and airports along the coast, particularly in Split and Dubrovnik.
+The solution to this problem is simple because all car rentals companies in Zagreb have branch offices in all major tourist destinations, and airports along the coast, particularly in Split and Dubrovnik.

-However, different pick up and drop off location can be costly.
-Companies charge anywhere between 50 € and 100 € for one-way fee.
+However, different pick-up and drop-off locations can be costly.
+Companies charge anywhere between 50 € and 100 € for a one-way fee.
 We also have many friends who used this service but never paid a dime.

-This is one of the fees you can try to dispute.
-In summer so many people drive car rental from Zagreb to the coast, and vice versa.
+This is one of the fees you can try to negotiate.
+In summer so many people drive rented car from Zagreb to the coast, and vice versa, that your different pick up and drop off locations don’t actually make any extra cost to car rental companies.
 In any case, it is worth trying.

-Some companies charge additional fee for drivers below 21 years of age, and above 70 years of age.
+Some companies charge an additional fees for drivers below 21 years of age, and above 70 years of age.